-The event will highlight a range of exciting careers along the way and cover topics as broad as next-generation solar cells, nanomedicine and food manufacturing.
+The activities highlight a range of exciting careers along the way and cover topics as broad as next-generation solar cells and nanomedicine.
 Through this programme you will learn how physics moves from the lab into our lives.

 There are three sessions in the Physics: Lab to Life programme.
 Each have been designed to be interactive and engaging with live quizzes, voting and Q&A. More information about the sessions below.

-Take a virtual tour with Dr Alexandra Ramadan of her state-of-the-art laboratory where she is working on the next-generation of solar cells.
+Go on a lab tour (virtual or in-person) with one of our researchers.
 Learn about the research and its impact on society.
+For example, Dr Alexandra Ramadan will show you around her state-of-the-art laboratory where she is working on the next-generation of solar cells.

 Explore how new ideas and creativity in physics are shaping our lives.
 Hear more about the impact of physics in our lives from people who work in physics-related careers.

 Examples of people on our careers and innovation panel:

 - Ingrid Berkeley, Senior Sustainability Consultant & Partner at Max Fordham